NBA Trade Rumors: Carmelo Anthony To Heat, Dwyane Wade To Rejoin Miami In Free Agency?

 The latest NBA trade rumors seem to indicate a master plan involving Pat Riley bringing Carmelo Anthony to the Miami Heat.
-The speculation from there is that not only would Melo become a major star on a quick rebuilding Heat squad, but rumors also suggest it could be what Riley uses to lure Dwyane Wade back to South Beach as well.
-Could this latest master plan really come to fruition or are the latest NBA trade rumors more crazy speculation?
+The speculation from there is that not only would Melo become a major star on a quickly rebuilding Heat squad, but new rumors also suggest it could be what Riley uses to lure Dwyane Wade back to South Beach as well.
+Could this latest master plan really come to fruition or are the latest NBA trade rumors just more crazy speculation about Melo’s future?

 The New York Knicks and Miami Heat are both struggling franchises at the moment.
 New York is sitting at 20-26, while Miami is a disappointing 15-30 in the Eastern Conference.
-Although the Knicks are a few spots out of contending for a playoff spot, Miami is nowhere near that picture and is the second worst team in the East after Brooklyn.
-In other words, the team is playing for more young talent via the NBA Draft, rather than playing for more championships under Riley’s leadership.
+Although the Knicks are a few spots out of contending for a playoff spot, Miami is nowhere near that picture and is the second worst team in the East after the Brooklyn Nets.
+In other words, the Knicks seem to be playing for more young talent via the 2017 NBA Draft, rather than playing for more championships under Riley’s leadership.

 Could that lead to Riley making a major surprise trade in the coming weeks ahead of the trade deadline to really strengthen the Miami roster?A Palm Beach Post report on January 23 speculates on the possibility of Riley making a major play for Carmelo, similar to how he and the team pursued the hottest free agent last summer, Kevin Durant.
 The article notes that Melo is averaging 22.5 points, six rebounds, and 3.1 assists along with 43.3 percent shooting, which are certainly respectable numbers.
 Anthony is currently 32 and still has some years left to make a major contribution to an NBA franchise.
+Unless he waives a no-trade clause he has, that franchise is the Knicks for the foreseeable future.

-Over at Sportsrageous, the belief is that the Knicks might give up Carmelo in the right trade package for their team and turn to Kristaps Porzingis as the main star in the Big Apple.
+Over at Sportsrageous, the belief is that the Knicks might be tempted to give up Carmelo in the right trade package for their team and turn to Kristaps Porzingis as the main star in the Big Apple.
 That could allow a team such as Miami to figure out some of their young assets and NBA draft picks to send over to New York.
 It’s never out of the question for masterminds like Pat Riley and Phil Jackson to come up with surprising deals.
 Jackson just did that in the offseason by bringing Chicago Bulls players Joakim Noah and Derrick Rose to New York to join Melo.
 If Riley offers Jackson the right pieces, it’s certainly “possible.”
 As Kevin Garnett said, “Anything’s possible.”

 The other speculation that the Sportsrageous website is proposing is the potential for Miami to bring former star Dwyane Wade back to the team.
 Wade left during the summer to become part of the Chicago Bulls, which was a dream of D-Wade’s as he is now playing in his home city area.
 While there are rumors that Wade is closing in on retirement in the coming years, the concept of possibly playing alongside a good friend like Carmelo Anthony would certainly have Wade contemplating the idea.